Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## jSparrow Maven Plugin 2.0.0 announcement

+On Thursday, March 28th, jSparrow Maven Plugin 2.0.0 will be released.
+This version is compatible with both Java 8 and Java 11.
+Additionally, jSparrow Maven Plugin 2.0.0 includes internal stability improvements and naturally the new features of the latest jSparrow Eclipse Plugin 3.3.0.

+***Stay IDE independent with jSparrow Maven Plugin!***

 ## jSparrow 3.3.0 released!!!

 jSparrow 3.3.0 is ready with new rules and supports Eclipse 2019-03!
 This brings jSparrow to a total number of [***56 automatic refactoring rules!***](https://jsparrow.github.io/rules/)